Skip to main content

 1. Select Storage > Volumes.

-2. Select Security then View Suspected File Types
+2. Select Security then View Suspected File Types.

-4. Select Update and Clear Suspect File Types
+4. Select Update and Clear Suspect File Types.

-2. Display the Snapshot copies in volumes:
+2. Display the snapshots in volumes:

 Select Storage > Volumes, then select the volume and Snapshot Copies.